Myth: I’m a bad person.

 Myth: When I leave treatment I’ll be pressurised into drinking again.

 You can’t change the fact that other people drink.
-It’s true that you will end up in situations where everyone around you is having a drink, you may even find some thoughtless people encourage you to have ‘just one’.
+It’s true that you will end up in situations where everyone around you is having a drink, you may even find some thoughtless people encourage you to have ‘just one.
+But relapse prevention skills learned in treatment will help you to deal with these situations.
+Attending regular AA meetings and aftercare and building a network of sober friends will help you stay sober.